sjltaylor/object.js/README.markdown

 #### Providing a Mixin initializer

-after mixing in, if an initialize method was defined by the mixin it is called with any arguments after the mixin or mixin constructor.
+You can optionally specify a mixin initializer to be called after the the mixin is mixed in.
+The initializer is called with any arguments passed to `mixin()` after the mixin itself.

   function MyModule () { }